 For a long time, the cure for diabetes type 1 and type 2 has relied on agonizing insulin shots for patients or insulin infusion via mechanical pumps.
 Regarding this, experts have been creating artificial pancreatic beta cells with the he…

-The Philippine construction industry registered a growth of 15.1% in real terms in 2018.
-This was preceded by an average annual growth of 9.6% during the preceding four years.
-Growth during the review period (2014-2018) was driven by positive developments in regional economic conditions and government investment in residential, transport and energy infrastructure.
+The Philippine construction industry expanded by 9.4% in real terms in 2019, this was preceded by an average annual growth of 10.9% during the preceding four years.
+Growth during the review period (2015-2019) was driven by the continuous spending on large-scale transportation and energy projects under the Build, Build, Build (BBB) program.

-The industry's output value in real terms is expected to rise at a compound annual growth rate (CAGR) of 8.60% over the forecast period.
+The industry's output value in real terms is expected to rise at a compound annual growth rate (CAGR) of 7.92% over the forecast period, according to GlobalData.

 - The Philippine construction industry's growth prospects by market, project type and construction activity

 - Critical insight into the impact of industry trends and issues, as well as an analysis of key risks and opportunities in the Philippine construction industry

 - Analysis of the mega-project pipeline, focusing on development stages and participants, in addition to listings of major projects in the pipeline.